erdincka/df-demo/README.md

 ### Usage

-1. Start the Streamlit app by running `streamlit run main.py`.
+1. Start the Streamlit app by running `LD_LIBRARY_PATH=/opt/mapr/lib streamlit run main.py`.
 2. Enter a topic in the text input field.
 3. Click the "Start Stream" button to begin monitoring device data.